-Here's a few projects I've worked on over the years...
+Here's a few projects and products I've worked on over the years...

 GitHub repository: mmap_backed_arrays

-A library to allow people to use MMAP backing for their Python datatypes with an Array like interface.
-2 main use cases for this support for low level interactions with the memory:
+I created this library to make it easier to interact with MMAP from Python.
+This library allows people to use MMAP backing for their Python datatypes with a standard library Array like interface.
+There are 2 main use cases of low level interactions with the memory that drove the project:

 - Lower level operations with memory that can be needed with embedded devices due to not having higher level interfaces.